OmarBedawi/my_first_e-store/readme_files/testing/testing.md

 > As a User, I would like to easily be able to sort the products in different ways.

-* In every page where the e-Books are listed, the user always have the chance to sort the products by price, by rating, alphabetically or by category (highest to lowest and vice versa).
+* In every page where e-Books and e-Book reader are listed, the user always have the chance to sort the products by price, by rating, alphabetically or by category (highest to lowest and vice versa).

-> As a User, I would like to easily be able to search for an e-Book, filtering one or more key word
+> As a User, I would like to easily be able to search for an e-Book, filtering one or more key word.

-* A user can always search for an e-Book using the search bar that is always available on th etop of the page.
+* A user can always search for an e-Book using the search bar that is always available on the top of the page.
 The e-Books can be searched by title and description.
 Number of results for searches is dynamically displayed on top ofthe page.